Beers You Might Encounter In Belgium (with luck!)

 WHITE BEERS: White beers are particularly thirst quenching beers which are cloudy in appearance.
 Like fruit beers, these are often flavoured by the addition of orange peel, cardamom and other flavourings.
 They are best enjoyed ice cold and with a slice of lemon.

 Others: There are many other unusual forms of beer in Belgium which ensure you can try something new every night of your stay.
-For instance you can find beers that have vegetables added, beers that taste like black chocolate, and even a bright red beer called ‘Kwak’ that comes in an incredibly over the top glass.How will you use this information to the fullest?
+For instance you can find beers that have vegetables added, beers that taste like black chocolate, and even a bright red beer called ‘Kwak’ that comes in an incredibly over the top glass.What's your next move, after having read this post?